friisnicolai/kontekst_stream/README.md

 Use cases:
 - Async collection and storage of data, for example events
 - Async reliable messaging between apps, components, isolates and native processes
+- Decoupling of consumers and producers of events, messages and data